josokw/Blockchain-demo/README.md

 **Proof of work** (POW): a method to insure that the new block was difficult (costly, time consuming) to be made.
 The hash of a block must start with a certain number of zeros.

+The **nonce** in a bitcoin block is a 32-bit (4-byte) field whose value is set so that the hash of the block will contain a run of leading zeros.

 The difficulty level for mining can be changed by a command line parameter.

     cd ../bin